abjerner/Skybrud.Social/README.md

 Install this NuGet package in your Visual Studio project.
 Makes updating easy.

 2. [**ZIP file**][GitHubRelease]
-Grab a ZIP file of the latest release; unzip and move `Skybrud.Social.dll` to the root directory of your website.
+Grab a ZIP file of the latest release; unzip and move `Skybrud.Social.dll` to the bin directory of your project.

 2. [**Builds**][DropboxFolder]
 I may occasional upload a build to Dropbox.
 These are builds in between releases, and are not tested at the same level as releases.
-As above, move `Skybrud.Social.dll` to the root directory of your website.
+As above, move `Skybrud.Social.dll` to the bin directory of your project.

 ### Documentation